tremblay/HTML-Table-to-JSON/README.md

   - Boolean indicating whether rows tagged with `style=\"display: none;` should appear in output.
   - Setting `TRUE` will suppress hidden rows.
   - Default: `FALSE`
+- `printJSON`
+  - Boolean indicating whether the program should create the JSON or simply return the output to the caller.
+  - Setting `FALSE` leaves the output in the hands of the caller. `TRUE` creates a JSON file.
+  - Default: `TRUE`
-- `testing`
+- `testingTable`
   - String representing an HTML table.
 Allows user to manually input a table for conversion, instead of scraping from a webpage.
   - Ignores whatever value is in `url`.
-  - Causes tableToJSON to return the JSON as a string (instead of creating a file with it).
   - Default: `NULL`

 Note about php and optional arguments: If you wish to use an argument lower on the list, but not one higher, you must still fill in the higher values.
 To avoid changing the program, use `NULL` as the argument for any options you do not wish to change.